ProbabiliSaaS/docs/bf_commands/pbf.madd.md

 ---
-title: "FBF.ADD"
+title: "FBF.MADD"
-nav_order: 4
+nav_order: 5
 description: >
     Add an item to a filter
 parent: "Bloom Filter"
 ---

-# FBF.ADD
+# FBF.MADD

-Usage: `FBF.ADD key item`
+Usage: `FBF.MADD key item`

-The `FBF.ADD` command adds an item to a filter.
+The `FBF.MADD` command adds multiple items to a filter.
 If a filter does not exist, a new one will be created.

 Example: